 American History X certainly has its fair share of violence, and it is disturbing because it feels so real, especially in light of the racial tension that still plagues the world today.
 However, in between the four or so really violent scenes in the film, is a basic family drama of a close-knit group just trying to survive in a community filled with hate.
 It's easy to forget those heart-warming family moments, but they are there, and it makes American History X so much more than just a violent movie.

-#3 on The Best Movies of 1998see more on American History X
+#10 on Movies Turning 20 in 2018see more on American History X

 There's a scene in Quentin Tarantino's Pulp Fiction (1994) where gangster Vincent Vega (John Travolta) is riding shotgun in a car being driven by his partner Jules Winnfield (Samuel L. Jackson).
 Riding in the backseat is an accomplice named Marvin.
 The men have just retrieved a briefcase for their boss, and somehow, by some miracle, escaped being shot to death.